Dr Jenni Caruso

 |Telephone||+61 8 8313 8344|

 Jenni's academic career has followed its own pattern with her gaining her undergraduate and honours levels as a mature age student while lecturing in Indigenous Cultures and History, and Indigenous Histories of the Twentieth Century.
-Jenni has recently submitted her PhD thesis titled "Dream Phantasy of a Utopia" which investigates and brings to light the political interactions between church, state and academia in the setting up of the Methodist Overseas Half-Caste Childrens Mission of Croker Island.
+Jenni has recently graduated in Doctoral studies with her PhD thesis titled "Dream Phantasy of a Utopia" which investigates and brings to light the political interactions between church, state and academia in the setting up of the Methodist Overseas Half-Caste Children's Mission of Croker Island.

 Jenni's teaching focuses on introducing students to an Aboriginal perspective of Australian history looking at the impacts of anthropology on public policy, the effects of child removal policies on Aboriginal Australians and the relationship of those impacts on the status of Aboriginal people in contemporary society, political activism by both Aboriginal and non-Aboriginal Australians in bringing about shifts in policy and the importance of self-determination in 'closing the gap' in inequities faced by Aboriginal people.